GunnerLab/mcce4_tutorial/docs/tests/ex1.md

 ⚡ Check for charge-bearing residues relevant to pKₐ and Em calculations

 💧 Summarize waters, ligands, and cofactors present in the structure

-{: .note }
-> Running `p_info` first allows you to:
-> - Identify potential problems before performing expensive calculations
-> - Build intuition about what MCCE “sees” in your structure
-> - Recongize unsupported cofactors and nonstandard residue names
-> - Decide whether new topology files or residue renaming are required

 ---